Skip to content

 She/her

-Arnaaz is a second-year S.J.D. candidate from India.
+Arnaaz is a third-year S.J.D. candidate from India.
 She loves to write poetry and fiction, perform at open mics across Cambridge, host dinners for friends, learn new languages, and collect tea and coffee from around the world.
 She researches and writes on the laws of war and the intersection of international law and private law on remedies.
 Before HLS, she lived across Delhi, Beijing, and Geneva, working at international organizations and in non-profit advocacy, consulting, and government.
 Reach out to Arnaaz if you want to discuss creative writing projects, share new recipes, or talk about the fate of the world and our place in it while sampling her tea/coffee collection!

 Hastings Hall